maxtuno/black_hole/README.md

-# "Black Hole" a Template for a Optimal HPC SAT Solver
+# "Black Hole" a (API) Template for a Optimal HPC SAT Solver

 #### Features:

 - Optimal Memory Usage, for the CNF formula exist +L and -L pointers to positive literals and negative literals, then the clauses point to this structures.

-- Space Modification, the entire estructure of CNF formula can be changes modifying +L and -L coordinadamente, obtaining a new formula equivalent to the first.
+- Space Modification, the entire estructure of CNF formula can be changes modifying +L and -L coordinately, obtaining a new formula equivalent to the first.

 - The solution assignment is converted from the Modified space to the original Formula automatically.

-- Include a very simple SAT solver, https://github.com/maxtuno/quark_sat a QuarkSAT implementation, as a simple example.
+- Include a very simple SAT solver, https://github.com/maxtuno/quark_sat a QuarkSAT implementation, as a example.

 ### To build: